robjg/dido/docs/reference/dido/operators/transform/ValueRemoveFactory.md

 ### Examples
 #### Example 1 <a name="example1"></a>

 Removes a value by Field Name.
+The actual example is a single element of XML half-way down the configuration.
+First this example sets up the schema and expected schemas.
+Then it creates 3 items of data.
+It pipes these through a transformation that removes the Qty field from each item.
+It collects this data and then finally uses JavaScript again to verify the result.
 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>
 <oddjob>